f5devcentral/vscode-f5/README.md

 ### HTTP Auth Failures

-When utilizing an external auth provider, occasionally restjavad/restnoded can have some issues, resulting in some occansional HTTP/400 auth errors:
+When utilizing an external auth provider, occasionally restjavad/restnoded can have some issues, resulting in some occasional HTTP/400 auth errors:

 The fix is to restart: restjavad and restnoded